6 Building Font Projects

 smith tarball

-To produce release versions of the current work without the git hash and -dev suffix, both in zip and tar.xz formats, type:
+To produce release versions, without the git hash and -dev suffix indicating a development version, both in zip and tar.xz formats, type:

 smith release